 The Investment Funds may also purchase and write option contracts.
 As a writer of option contracts, the Investment Funds receive a premium at the outset and then bear the market risk of unfavorable changes in the price of the underlying financial instrument.
 As a result of writing option contracts, the Investment Funds are obligated to purchase or sell, at the holder's option, the underlying financial instrument.
 Accordingly, these transactions result in off-balance-sheet risk, as the Investment Funds' satisfaction of the obligations may exceed the amount recognized in our consolidated balance sheets.
-At June 30, 2012, the maximum payout amounts relating to certain put options written by the Investment Funds were approximately \$8.8 billion, of which approximately \$8.1 billion related to covered put options on existing short positions on a certain stock index.
-At December 31, 2011, the maximum payout amounts relating to certain put options written 51.7 billion, of which approximately \$1.4 billion related to covered put options on a certain stock index.
-As of June 30, 2012 and December 31, 2011, there were unrealized gains of \$112 million and \$24 million, respectively.
+At September 30, 2012, the maximum payout amounts relating to certain put options written by the Investment Funds were approximately \$5.5 billion, of which approximately \$5.4 billion related to covered put options on existing short positions on a certain stock index.
+At December 31, 2011, the maximum payout amounts relating to certain put options written by the Investment Funds approximated \$1.7 billion, of which approximately \$1.4 billion related to covered put options on existing short positions on a certain stock index.
+As of September 30, 2012 and December 31, 2011, there were unrealized gains of \$140 million and \$24 million, respectively.

 Certain terms of the Investment Funds' contracts with derivative counterparties, which are standard and customary to such contracts, contain certain triggering events that would give the counterparties the right to terminate the derivative instruments.
 In such events, the counterparties to the derivative instruments could request immediate payment on derivative instruments in net liability positions.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on June 30, 2012 and December 31, 2011 was \$92 million and \$42 million, respectively.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features that are in a liability position on September 30, 2012 and December 31, 2011 was \$383 million and \$42 million, respectively.

-At June 30, 2012 and December 31, 2011, the Investment Funds had \$530 million and \$257 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash in our consolidated balance sheets.
+At September 30, 2012 and December 31, 2011, the Investment Funds had \$382 million and \$257 million, respectively, posted as collateral for derivative positions, including those derivative instruments with credit-risk-related contingent features; these amounts are included in cash held at consolidated affiliated partnerships and restricted cash in our consolidated balance sheets.

 U.S. GAAP requires the disclosure of information about obligations under certain guarantee arrangements.
-Such guarantee arrangements requiring disclosure include contracts that contingently require the guarantor to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.
+Such guarantee arrangements requiring disclosure include contracts that contingently require the guaranter to make payments to the guaranteed party based on another entity's failure to perform under an agreement as well as indirect guarantees of the indebtedness of others.

-The Investment Funds have entered into certain derivative contracts, in the form of credit default swaps, which meet the accounting definition of a guarantee, whereby the occurrence of a credit event with respect to the issuer of the underlying financial instrument may obligate the Investment Funds to make a payment to the swap counterparties.
-As of both June 30, 2012 and December 31, 2011, the Investment Funds have entered into such a credit default swap with a maximum notional amount of \$8 million, with terms of less than one year and approximately two years, respectively.
-This credit default swap has a below investment grade risk profile.
-We estimate that our maximum exposure related to these credit default swaps approximates 37.1% and 48.0% of such notional amounts as of June 30, 2012 and December 31, 2011, respectively.
+From time to time, the Investment Funds enter into certain derivative contracts, in the form of credit default swaps, which meet the accounting definition of a guarantee, whereby the occurrence of a credit event with respect to the issuer of the underlying financial instrument may obligate the Investment Funds to make a payment to the swap counterparties.
+No such derivative contracts existed as of September 30, 2012.
+As of December 31, 2011, the Investment Funds had entered into such a credit default swap with a maximum notional amount of \$8 million, with a term of one year.
+This credit default swap had a below investment grade risk profile.
+We estimate that our maximum exposure related to this credit default swap approximates 48.0% of such notional amounts as of December 31, 2011.